America fumbled the pandemic. Michael Lewis shows us how it happened.

 Fans of the best-selling author Michael Lewis know that his nonfiction books often spring from a deceptively simple question whose pursuit manages to unearth incredible characters and stories.
 In The Fifth Risk, published in 2018, he basically asks: “What are the essential, even existential, things our federal government does—and what happens when someone comes into power who couldn’t care less?”
-Years earlier, in Moneyball, Lewis asked how the Oakland Athletics, one of the poorest teams in Major League Baseball, “could so reliably make it to the playoffs?”
-The book ended up transforming how MLB teams are managed and players recruited.
+Years earlier, in Moneyball, Lewis asked how the Oakland Athletics, one of the poorest teams in Major League Baseball, could so reliably make it to the playoffs.
+That book ended up transforming how MLB teams are managed and players recruited.

-One can only hope for a similar impact from his latest book, The Premonition: A Pandemic Story.
+One can only hope for a similar impact from his latest, The Premonition: A Pandemic Story.
 The underlying question here is how the wealthiest and best-resourced nation on the planet could end up with the most COVID-19 deaths.
 The official count is approaching 600,000, but the true number is much higher.
 One recent analysis from the University of Washington estimates that the pandemic is responsible for the demise of more than 905,000 Americans.

 Lewis tells his story, as always, through a small cast of riveting characters.
 Not the politicians we see jabbering on TV, but the folks you typically find many floors below the executive suite—in this case, intrepid doctors and scientists and public health officials who battle institutional apathy and herd mentality as they do everything in their power to keep a burgeoning pandemic in check.
 Lewis’ characters were born for this task, if only the talking heads upstairs would pay attention.

 The Premonition follows naturally from The Fifth Risk, although with “some curves in between,” Lewis says in an interview.
-The former book began taking shape around the time of Donald Trump’s inauguration in January 2017, as Lewis watched footage of the Trumps walking up to meet the Obamas on the White House steps.
+The latter book began taking shape around the time of Donald Trump’s inauguration in January 2017, as Lewis watched footage of the Trumps walking up to meet the Obamas on the White House steps.
 “I had just had hip surgery and I was drugged up on opioids.
 And this thought crossed my mind: How’s [Trump] going to kill me?”
 Lewis recalls.
 “Because I’m thinking of the federal government as a manager of risk.
 And his attitude toward the whole project is something between hostility and indifference, and this is not going to end anywhere good.”

 For several years, Trump got incredibly lucky, Lewis says: “He kind of skated along, and his ineptitude didn’t get revealed in as dramatic a way as it might have.
 Then all of a sudden, this happens.
 At that moment, I had an almost professional obligation to follow the story to the end.”